-The CPA provides that contracts must be written in French, unless the consumer expressly requires a contract in another language.
-Certain contracts will have to be made in writing and comply with mandatory content imposed by the CPA and the Regulation respecting the application of the CPA.58 Also, certain contractual stipulations are prohibited, by the CPA, including:
+The CPA provides that contracts must be written in French.
+If the parties expressly wish to, a contract can be drawn up in a language other than French.
+However, a French version must be given to the consumer beforehand70.
+Certain contracts will have to be made in writing and comply with mandatory content imposed by the CPA and the Regulation respecting the application of the Consumer Protection Act71.
+Also, certain contractual stipulations are prohibited, by the CPA, including: